Fortress of Luxembourg: Animals

-Animals were indispensable in order to maintain and run a fortress, and to feed its garrison.
+Animals played a vital role in the upkeep and functioning of a fortress, as well as in feeding its garrison.
 Riding horses, draught horses and workhorses were required while cattle, sheep or other animals were needed for slaughter.

 In 1814, the ground floors of the Rham Barracks, the Maria Theresa Barracks, and the riding barracks were renovated for use as stables.
 Out of the five storage buildings for grain and flour which had been built by 1795, the one in the upper town was used as a stable.
 Together, these had a capacity of 386 horses.
-By late 1819, the artillery required a new riding arena to train a large number of new horses that were being delivered.
+By late 1819, the artillery required a new riding arena to train the large number of new horses that were being delivered.
 For this, they wanted to use the garden of an old monastery on the Saint-Esprit Plateau.
 By 1835, an indoor riding arena in the lower yard of the plateau had been completed.
 This had enough room to train a squadron, and in war time could be used as a livestock shed or as a fodder store.

-Apart from the riding horses of the cavalry detachment and officers, a large number of draught horses belonged to the artillery and military engineers for ensuring supplies.
+Beyond the riding horses of the cavalry detachment and officers, a large number of draught horses belonged to the artillery and military engineers to ensure supplies.
 In case of emergency or when large-scale transport was necessary, contracts were signed with private haulage companies.
 The mill in the Cavalier Camus alone, which made enough flour daily for 1,500 portions of bread, required 24 horses to operate.
-Horsed units of artillery were ready for the rapid reinforcement of endangered fortress sections or to support a breakout.
-In 1859, Luxembourg had eight horse guns with 38 horses.
-There was also a need for additional horses to transport ammunition, as well as for riding and as reserves.
+Horse artillery units were ready for rapid reinforcement of endangered fortress sections or to support a breakout.
+In 1859, Luxembourg boasted eight horse guns with 38 horses.
+Additional horses were also needed to transport ammunition, as well as for riding and as reserves.

 Storage space for the animals' fodder had to be found.
 Oats were stored in the remaining churches after 1814.
-Straw posed a problem, due to the danger of its catching fire.
-It was to be stored either in the trenches of the Front of the plain, in Pfaffenthal, or in the lower quarters of the Grund and Clausen.
+Straw posed a problem due to fire hazards, leading to its storage either in the trenches of the Front of the plain, in Pfaffenthal, or in the lower quarters of the Grund and Clausen.
 The livestock intended for slaughter were to be accommodated among the inhabitants, with the gardens in the Grund and Pfaffenthal being reserved for cattle.

 Animals could also be a source of income for the military: already under the French, the fortress authorities sold off the grazing rights on the grassy areas of the Glacis.
 Due to lax supervision of grazing, however, by 1814, some of the folds were no longer recognisable as such.